 In order to maintain the internationally recognised high standards of Notaries Public, the Notary is required to make certain checks.
 Individuals should produce a current passport or, in exceptional cases, other proof of similar validity and reliability.
 Other proof could include certificates of birth, baptism, marriage, divorce, deed poll on change of name, statutory declaration, full driving licence, National Insurance Card or some other official document bearing a full name and signature.

 Where you are signing on behalf of a company the notary will need to make additional checks, it is often wise to discuss what is required in advance with the Notary.

 You may have been asked to make sure that your document is ‘legalised’.
 Legalisation means that the Foreign and Commonwealth Office puts a certificate on the document confirming the Notary’s credentials.
 The Foreign Office certificate, for some countries, is known as an Apostille and is attached under the terms of the Hague Convention.

 We are finding that most documents, other than certified copies of educational or professional qualifications, do require to be legalised; certainly most Powers of Attorney and international trade documents do.
 If you or your notary is unsure we may be able to help as we are familiar with the varying requirements of most countries.
-Please email any queries to admin@MyNotary.co.uk
+Please contact us with any enquiries you may have.